ExpressGateway/express-gateway.io/docs/policies/jwt.md

 Once you create a token, you will get a key pair: `keyId` and `keySecret`.

 `keyId` **must** be placed in the `sub` field of your JWT.
-Otherwise, the Gateway will not be able to verify the consumer bound to it, and it will refuse the request.
-You can skip this check setting (although we do not recommend it) the `checkCredentialExistence` to `false`.
+Otherwise, the Gateway will not be able to verify the consumer bound to it, and it will refuse the request, regardless of the token validity.

 `keySecret` is a suggested password you can use to sign your tokens — so you should put this one in your policy configuration.
 Anyway, you're free to select your own `secret`, if required.

+**Note:** you can bind scopes to a JWT credential.

+##### Uncontrolled modality

+The uncontrolled modality might be useful in case you want to bypass Express Gateway Identity services.
+In such case you don't need to create any credential in the system.

+The gateway will still verify the token validity and the standard claims, but won't do any further checks and simply set its decoded content as the current user.

+**Note:** As there's no standardized way to express scopes in JWT, these won't be checked on the token.
+You can easily do that using a custom plugin to put after this policy.
+For an example, see this [repository][jwtz]

 #### Using RS256